botlabs-gg/yagpdb/youtube/README.md

 `youtube_last_video_id:{channel}` - string

 Holds the last video id for a channel, it will stop processing videos when it hits this video.

+`youtube_push_registrations` - sorted set

+Key is the channel id, value is the time it expires

+`youtube_currently_adding:{channelid}` - set, set when this channel is being added